Archie Bradley (boxer)

 Archie Bradley (4 January 1897 – 27 March 1969) was an Australian professional boxer of the 1920s.
-Also known as the "Gympie Whirlwind" or the "Gympie Tornado", Archie Bradley was the Australian Welterweight Champion from 1922–1924.
+Also known as the "Gympie Whirlwind" or the "Gympie Tornado", Archie Bradley was the Australian Welterweight Champion from 1922 to 1924.
 At the height of his popularity Bradley was afforded huge publicity with whole pages of magazines and newspapers devoted to his boxing career.
-It was not uncommon for over 12,000 fans to fill stadiums in Brisbane and Sydney to watch him fight.
+It was not uncommon for over 12,000 spectators to fill stadiums in Brisbane and Sydney to watch him fight.
 In the 1920s his stamina and athletic ability as both a boxer and a professional rugby league footballer became legendary.

 Personal life

 Bradley was born at Wickham Street, Gympie, Queensland on 4 January 1897.
 He was the seventh of 10 children born to John (b.
 1860, Ulverston) and Minnie Bradley (née Gierke, b.
 1866, Toowoomba).

 Career

 In September 1917 Bradley had his first professional fight against Joe Healy at the Theatre Royal in Gympie.
 After 15 rounds the fight was awarded to Healy in a controversial decision.
 Bradley went on to win 14 fights in Gympie before travelling to Brisbane in 1918, at the age of 21 years, to further his career.
 In an eight-month period in Brisbane he had seven wins in seven bouts—against boxers such as "Smiling Georgie" Malouf, Roy Hayward, Bert Secombe and Jimmy Hill.
 After a loss to Silvino Jamito on a foul in the fifth round, he went on to outpoint Eugene Volaire and knock out the famous Eddie Lynch after nine rounds of furious fighting.

 In August 1921 Bradley beat Sid Godfrey on points.